Samsursekh/Placement-Practice/priya-practise/HTML.md

     - <time> 	Defines a date/time

     # 21. What is the role of DOCTYPE in HTML5?
     -  All HTML pages (HTML5 included) need to have their document type declared in the first line of code.
     -  DOCTYPE instructs the browser how to interpret the document by indicating what type and version of markup language are being used.
     -  For HTML5 documents, the following DOCTYPE declaration code is used:
     - <!DOCTYPE html>

     # 23. What is metadata in HTML5 and how is it specified?
     - Metadata is data that describes other data, providing additional information about an HTML document.
 Its purpose is to help    browsers, search engines and other web applications better interpret a document.
 Examples of metadata include the description, author, and keywords.
     - The <meta> tag is used to define metadata about an HTML document.
     - <meta> tags are always enclosed within the <head> of the HTML document.

     # 2] how you structure?

-    <!DOCTYPE html>  //This is a declaration to show the document type;
+    <!DOCTYPE html>  // This is a declaration to show the document type;
-    <html> //This shows the start and end of the HTML file
+    <html> // This shows the start and end of the HTML file
-    <head> //head portion of the document which contains information related to the document.
+    <head> // head portion of the document which contains information related to the document.
-    <title>tab name</title> //This defines the title of the webpage, to be displayed on the tab of a web browser
+    <title>tab name</title> // This defines the title of the webpage, to be displayed on the tab of a web browser
-    <link rel="stylesheet" href="style.css"> //The <link> tag defines the relationship between the current document and an external resource.
+    <link rel="stylesheet" href="style.css"> // The <link> tag defines the relationship between the current document and an external resource.
     </head>
     <body>
     // a body, which contains the document's actual content.
     </body>
     </html>

    # 22. What are the different types of storage in HTML5?
     - HTML5 supports two types of web storage.
 These are:
-    - 1] sessionStorage: temporary storage available for the duration of the page session
-    - 2] localStorage: permanent storage available until data is deleted by the user

-    - 3] cookies =>
+     1] sessionStorage: temporary storage available for the duration of the page session 2] localStorage: permanent storage available until data is deleted by the user 3] cookies =>

-    # 6] What is CSS and what is its relationship with HTML5?
+     6] What is CSS and what is its relationship with HTML5?
     - CSS, or Cascading Style Sheet, is a style sheet language used with HTML5 to format and display the elements specified by the markup language for the end user.
 While HTML5 defines the structure of a page, CSS specifies the document’s style, including page layout, colors, and fonts.